 - Number of on/off cycles: more than 200

-- Output power degradation over full period: less than 1%
+- Output power drift over the full period: less than 1%

 4.3 Comparison Between Theoretical and Experimental Values